Ask the Expat

 Tip #5: Read and Research About Your Chosen County

 Successful living in Asia, be it for work, study, retirement, or volunteer work, depends significantly on the research you do before leaving home.
-Since a different way of life, food, habits, and customs will be a part of your new daily life in Asia, preparing yourself ahead of your departure is a good idea.
+Since a different way of life, food, habits, and customs will be a part of your new daily life in Asia, preparing yourself before your departure is a good idea.
 Read books and watch documentaries about contemporary life and issues in the countries that interest you to understand better what life is like at your destination and know what to expect.
-Reading "The Wonder that was India" by A.L.
+For example, reading "The Wonder that was India" by A.L.
 Basham, a classic work about India's millennial civilization, is fascinating.
 Still, you will need more preparation for the daily urban chaos of India's high-tech centers such as Bangalore or Mumbai.
 Be realistic and deal with first things first.
 Keep inspirational reading for those hot Sundays on your front porch in Southern India.

-The less you know about your host country, the more of a surprise (often the wrong way) you will have when you get there, and the higher the chance that you will discover things about the country you do not like or cannot handle.
+The less you know about your host country, the more of a surprise (often the wrong way) you will have when you get there, and the greater the chances that you will discover things about the country you do not like or cannot handle.
 For example, the sheer volume of people in India, China, and other Asian nations you encounter as you get off your plane or navigate the streets of major cities to seek your accommodations or destinations can be overwhelming to many travelers not prepared for the experience.

-Tip #6: Make Your Contacts in Asia Ahead of Time (if Possible)
+Tip #6: Make Your Contacts in Asia Ahead of Time

 Making contacts in Asia before you leave home is another essential step to ensure a smooth transition to your host country if you plan to live there long-term.
 Regardless of what you plan to do, contacting other expatriates ahead of time can be beneficial.
 You can do so through a professional organization or your future boss, an expatriate club, a student exchange program, or a language school.
 Getting in touch with peers beforehand allows you to get a heads-up on what is new, what to look out for, and how to prepare.